 Des Moines University (“the University”) is committed to maintaining a fair and respectful environment for work, study and participation in the life of the University.
-To that end, the University prohibits any member of the University Community, including but not limited to the Board of Trustees, faculty, administration, staff, students, adjunct faculty and preceptors, volunteers or visitors to campus, whether they be a guest, patron, patient, independent contractor, vendor, service provider or client, from harassing or discriminating against any employee or student of the University because of that person’s race, color, national origin, ethnicity, creed, religion, age, disability, sex, gender identity, sexual orientation, veteran status, genetic information and other characteristics protected by law (“protected class”).
+To that end, the University prohibits any member of the University Community, including but not limited to the Board of Trustees, faculty, administration, staff, students, adjunct faculty and preceptors, volunteers or visitors to campus, whether they be a guest, patron, patient, independent contractor, vendor, service provider or client, from harassing or discriminating against any employee or student of the University because of that person’s race, color, national origin, ethnicity, creed, religion, age, disability, sex, gender identity, sexual orientation, pregnancy, veteran status, genetic information and other characteristics protected by law (“protected class”).
 Incidents of protected class harassment or discrimination will be met with appropriate disciplinary action, up to and including dismissal or termination of employment from the University.
 The University is committed to preventing or stopping discrimination or harassment whenever it may occur at the University or in its sponsored activities.
-The University seeks to assure fair treatment for all and provide a non-threatening environment for the promotion of the meaningful exchange of ideas, academic freedom and high academic standards.

 Consistent with federal and state law and University policy, Des Moines University is committed to the concepts of affirmative action and equal opportunity.
 The University endeavors to maintain an institutional environment free from protected class discrimination and harassment.